How to Help a Drug Addict if You’re Married to One

 How to Find the Best Drug Addiction Treatment Centers

 The first step to overcoming addiction is to find the right addiction treatment for you.
 Our detox directory will help you find the best drug addiction treatment centers available.
-You can also call our addiction treatment hotline at 800-483-2193, 24 hours a day, 7 days a week.
+You can also call our addiction treatment hotline at 800-483-2193(Who Answers?), 24 hours a day, 7 days a week.